mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 <!-- ## Coding well is well hard - hard to learn- hard to teach.
 Choosing suitable coding projects for novices is hard to get right.
 They may be too hard or too boring. [removed extra]  -->

-## On Inclusion
+## Inclusion and Inclusive Pedagogies

-Later in this chapter I will outline several approaches to support inclusive pedagogy but before doing that it is important to have a quick look at the term inclusion.
-Inclusion in education is used in many ways but is seen generally as ‘increasing the participation of students in, and reducing their exclusion from, the cultures, curricula and communities of local schools’ [@booth2002index].
+The term inclusion is used in many ways in the area of education but is seen generally as ‘increasing the participation of students in, and reducing their exclusion from, the cultures, curricula and communities of local schools’ [@booth2002index].
 More recent educational research in this area has widened from having a chief focus on SEN and disability issues to including barriers of culture and other exclusionary elements of school discourse [@black-hawkins_achievement_2008].
 The issue of alienation from the culture of computing in schools can be an issue especially for girls and some ethnic minorities @the_royal_society_after_2017.
 As such bringing the out of school interests and experiences of pupils into the classroom is vital.
 To be inclusive schools and teachers must identify barriers to progression and work to help student overcome them.

 <!--
 Make the above paragraph less wordy